totemorg/enums/README.md

 doing, if Sign1 , ... are not signed-off (eg not approved by a task oversight commitee) before the proposal's start time, the task will be killed.

-The following DBs are used:
+Regulate uses the following DBs:

 	openv.profiles client credit/billing information
 	openv.queues tasking/billing information